exa303/lfcs/sedawk/examples/awkexamples.md

 Joe;1;4;5;6;4;
 ```
 Script:
 * here it is importaint to not that on line 7 and 8 we reset the values back to zero.
-Becouse other wise it would just keep incrementing with data from new line.
+Otherwise it would just keep incrementing with data from next line.
 Variables ar global in awk.

 ```bash
      1  #!/usr/bin/awk -f